vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_renderpass.md

 vkEndCommandBuffer(cmd)
 ```

-When beggining a renderpass, you set the target framebuffer, and the clear color (if available).
+When beginning a renderpass, you set the target framebuffer, and the clear color (if available).
 In this first chapter, we will change the clear color dynamically over time.

 ## Subpasses
 A renderpass also contains subpasses, which are a bit like the rendering "steps".
 They can be very useful in mobile GPUs, as they allow the driver to optimize things quite a lot.